-Carbo Leung reflects on how learning together can break down the fear and prejudice that often separate typical youth from those with special needs.
+Carbo Leung reflects on how learning together can break down the fear and prejudice that often separate typical youth from those with special needs in Hong Kong.

 Christi Hymel offers a fresh and compassionate perspective on how mercy and justice coexist in her work with juvenile offenders.

 Sandra Gastañudi Torres writes about her efforts to promote peace through a social-environmental youth center in Trujilo, Peru.